How To Register A Kernel With Jupyter Notebook

 Notes:

-• python=3.seven is optional and can be changed to whatsoever version.
-I prefer setting a specific version when creating the environs as it volition give y'all a "bare bones" Python surround to work within.
+is optional and can be changed to whatsoever version.
+I prefer setting a specific version when creating the environs as it volition give y'all a "bare bones" Python surround to work within. - Yous will be asked to proceed with a ready of packages to be installed.
+Type in

 Installing Packages into the Environment